greenelab/phenoplier_manuscript/manuscript.md

 ## Discussion

-We have introduced a novel computational approach that can map TWAS results into a representation learned from gene expression to infer cell type-specific features of complex phenotypes.
+We have introduced a novel computational strategy that integrates statistical associations from TWAS with groups of genes (gene modules) that have similar expression patterns across the same cell types.
-Our key innovation is that we project association statistics through a representation and that representation is derived not strictly from measures of normal tissue but also cell types under a variety of stimuli and at various developmental stages.
+Our key innovation is that we project gene-trait associations through a latent representation derived not strictly from measures of normal tissue but also cell types under a variety of stimuli and at various developmental stages.
-We found that this analysis using latent representations prioritized relevant associations, even when single gene-trait effects are not detected with standard methods.
-Projecting gene-trait and gene-drug associations into this common representation links drug-disease treatment pairs more accurately than the single-gene method we derived this strategy from; and the findings were more interpretable for potential mechanisms of action.
+This improves interpretation by going beyond statistical associations to infer cell type-specific features of complex phenotypes.
+We found that our approach can identify disease-relevant cell types from summary statistics, and several disease-associated gene modules were replicated in eMERGE.
+Using a CRISPR screen to analyze lipid regulation, we found that our gene module-based approach can prioritize causal genes even when single gene associations are not detected.
+We interpret these findings with an omnigenic perspective of "core" and "peripheral" genes, suggesting that the approach can identify genes that directly affect the trait with no mediated regulation of other genes, and thus prioritize alternative and potentially more attractive therapeutic targets.
+Using our gene module perspective, we also integrated drug-induced transcriptional profiles, which allowed us to connect diseases, drugs, and cell types.
+Furthermore, and beyond statistical prediction, we focused on a particular drug (niacin) and set of traits (cardiovascular diseases) to show that the approach connects disease-relevant transcriptional processes with known mechanisms of action.
+This suggests that the conceptual approach may reveal the mechanisms of pharmacological effect of known or experimental drugs.
-Finally, we found that the analysis of associations through latent representations provided reasonable groupings of diseases and traits affected by the same transcriptional processes and highlighted disease-specific modules expressed in highly relevant tissues.
+Finally, we found that the analysis of associations through latent representations provided reasonable groupings of diseases and traits affected by shared and distinct transcriptional mechanisms expressed in highly relevant tissues.

-In some cases, the features linked to phenotypes appear to be associated with specific cell types.
+In some cases, the features/LVs linked to phenotypes appear to be associated with specific cell types.
-Associations with such cell type marker genes may reveal cell types that are potentially causal for a phenotype with more precision.
+Associations with such cell type marker genes may reveal potentially causal cell types for a phenotype with more precision.
 We observed modules expressed primarily in one tissue (such as adipose in LV246, thyroid in LV155, or ovary in LV66).
-Others appeared to be expressed in many contexts.
+Others appeared to be expressed in many contexts, and these may capture pathways associated with a set of related complex diseases.
-These may capture pathways associated with a set of related complex diseases (for example, LV136 is associated with coronary artery disease and keratometry measurements, and expressed in fibroblasts, osteoblasts, pancreas, liver, and cardiomyocytes).
+For example, LV136 is associated with cardiovascular disease and measures of corneal biomechanics, and expressed in fibroblasts, osteoblasts, pancreas, liver, and cardiomyocytes, among others.
+Another example is LV844, expressed in whole blood samples and strongly associated with a range of autoimmune diseases.
-From an omnigenic point of view, these patterns might represent cases of "network pleiotropy", where traits are mediated by the same cell types.
+From an omnigenic point of view, these patterns might represent cases of "network pleiotropy," where the same cell types mediate molecularly related traits.
 To our knowledge, projection through a representation learned on complementary but distinct datasets is a novel approach to identify cell type and pathway effects on complex phenotypes that is computationally simple to implement.

-Our approach rests on the assumption that gene modules with coordinated expression will also manifest coordinated pathological effects.
+Our approach rests on the assumption that gene modules with coordinated expression patterns will also manifest coordinated pathological effects.
 Our implementation in this work integrates two complementary approaches.
 The first is MultiPLIER, which extracts latent variables from large expression datasets, and these LVs could represent either real transcriptional processes or technical factors ("batch effects").
-We used a previously published model derived from the analysis of recount2, which was designed for rare disorders but might not be the optimal latent representation for the analysis of wide range of complex diseases.
+We used a previously published model derived from recount2, which was designed to analyze rare disorders but might not be the optimal latent representation for the wide range of complex diseases considered here.
-Also, the underlying factorization method rests on linear combinations of variables, which could miss important and more complex co-expression patterns, and the training dataset of recount2 has since been surpassed in size and scale by other resources [@doi:10.1038/s41467-018-03751-6; @doi:10.1101/2021.05.21.445138].
+Also, the underlying factorization method rests on linear combinations of variables, which could miss important and more complex co-expression patterns.
+In addition, recount2, the training dataset used, has since been surpassed in size and scale by other resources [@doi:10.1038/s41467-018-03751-6; @doi:10.1101/2021.05.21.445138].
 The second approach we used in this study is TWAS, where we are only considering the hypothesis that GWAS loci affect traits via changes in gene expression, and other effects such as coding variants disrupting protein-protein interactions are not captured.
-Additionally, TWAS have several limitations that can lead to false positives [@doi:10.1038/s41588-019-0385-z; @doi:10.1016/j.ajhg.2020.11.012].
+Additionally, TWAS has several limitations that can lead to false positives [@doi:10.1038/s41588-019-0385-z; @doi:10.1016/j.ajhg.2020.11.012].
-Like GWAS, which generally detects groups of associated variants in LD (linkage disequilibrium), TWAS usually identifies several genes within the same locus [@doi:10.1038/s41588-018-0092-1; @doi:10.1038/ng.3367].
+Like GWAS, which generally detects groups of associated variants in linkage disequilibrium (LD), TWAS usually identifies several genes within the same locus [@doi:10.1038/s41588-018-0092-1; @doi:10.1038/ng.3367].
-This is due to sharing of GWAS variants in gene expression models, to correlated expression of nearby genes, or even correlation of their predicted expression due to eQTLs in LD, among others [@doi:10.1038/s41588-019-0385-z].
+This is due to sharing of GWAS variants in gene expression models, correlated expression of nearby genes, or even correlation of their predicted expression due to eQTLs in LD, among others [@doi:10.1038/s41588-019-0385-z].
 Larger datasets and methods designed to learn representations with this application in mind could further refine the approach and are a promising avenue for future research.

 Our findings are concordant with previous studies showing that drugs with genetic support are more likely to succeed through the drug development pipeline [@doi:10.1038/ng.3314; @doi:10.1038/nn.4618].
 In this case, projecting association results through latent variables better prioritized disease-treatment pairs than considering single-gene effects alone.
-An additional benefit is that the latent variables driving predictions can be examined.
+An additional benefit is that the latent variables driving predictions can be examined to infer potential mechanisms of action.
-Here we prioritized drugs for diseases with very different tissue etiologies, and a challenge of the approach is to select the most appropriate tissue model from TWAS to find the reversed transcriptome patterns between genes and drug-induced perturbations.
+Here we prioritized drugs for diseases with very different tissue etiologies, and a challenge of the approach is to select the most appropriate tissue model from TWAS to find reversed transcriptome patterns between genes and drug-induced perturbations.
-We also demonstrated that clustering trees, introduced as a means to examine developmental processes in single-cell data, provide multi-resolution grouping of phenotypes based on latent variable associations.
+We also demonstrated that clustering trees, introduced initially as a means to examine developmental processes in single-cell data, provide a multi-resolution grouping of phenotypes based on latent variable associations.
 We employed hard-partitioning algorithms (one trait belongs exclusively to one cluster) where the distance between two traits takes into account all gene modules.
-However, it is likely for two complex diseases to share only a few biological processes instead of being similar across most of them.
+However, it is also plausible for two complex diseases to share only a few biological processes instead of being similar across most of them.
 In this portion, we used S-MultiXcan associations, which only provide the association strength between a gene and a trait, but with no direction of effect.
 This does mean that traits are grouped based on associated genes, but genes could have opposite effects on traits within the same cluster.
 Considering groups of related diseases was previously shown to be more powerful to detect shared genetic etiology [@doi:10.1038/ng.3985; @doi:10.1038/s41588-018-0121-0], and clustering trees provide a way to explore such relationships in the context of latent variables.
-Finally, our TWAS results were derived from a large set of GWAS of different sample size and quality.
+Finally, our TWAS results were derived from a large set of GWAS of different sample sizes and qualities.
-The potential issues derived from this data heterogeneity was addressed before performing cluster analysis of traits, however, data preprocessing steps are always challenging and might not avoid bias completely.
+Although the potential issues derived from this data heterogeneity were addressed before performing cluster analysis of traits, data preprocessing steps are always challenging and might not avoid bias altogether.

 Ultimately, the quality of the representations is essential to performance.